-As my spouse will readily confirm, I am a worst-case-scenario kind of guy.
-Two years ago, when America’s political world was turned upside down, I shared my view with anyone who would listen that we were looking at the beginning of the end of our Republic, which elicited universal but friendly rebukes based upon the belief that, in America, one person can never be above the law.
+As my spouse will readily confirm—as do the above paragraphs—I am a worst-case-scenario kind of guy.
+Three years ago, when America’s political world was turned upside down, I shared my view with anyone who would listen that we were looking at the beginning of the end of our Republic, which elicited universal but friendly rebukes based upon the belief that, in America, one person can never be above the law.

 My retort was that the Constitution, the Bill of Rights, and all of the laws that have followed are written on fragile, easily-destroyed paper.
 Those documents have no magical powers, and anyone with sufficient power—ill-gotten or otherwise—can choose to circumvent and/or ignore them.